angelaiao/data_analytics_projects/README.md

 A series of mini SQL projects completed on Datacamp.

 ### Analyzing Students' Mental Health with SQL
 This project delves into the mental health of international students at a Japanese university, using a dataset from a 2018 survey.
 Students face a higher risk of mental health difficulties compared to the general population.
-Using PostgreSQL, I explore the data and look into whether whether the length of stay in the country correlates with mental healh outcomes such as depression.
+Using PostgreSQL, I explore the data and look into the correlation between the length of stay in the country mental healh outcomes such as depression.